Ousted incumbents, key matchups set: Takeaways from Virginia’s primary election

 Every seat in both the House of Delegates and state Senate will be on the ballot in November in an election cycle that will help determine how much of his legislative agenda Republican Gov. Glenn Youngkin can achieve in his final two years in office.

-Virginia is currently politically divided, and its unusual off-year legislative elections have drawn outsized national attention as a possible barometer of voter sentiment heading into the next year’s midterm and presidential cycle.
+Virginia is currently politically divided, and its unusual off-year legislative elections typically draw outsized national attention as a possible barometer of voter sentiment heading into the next year’s midterm or presidential cycle.

 Here is a look at some of the key takeaways from Tuesday’s results and what’s ahead: